RespiraWorks/Ventilator/manufacturing/internals/README.md

 :------------------:|:-----------------:|
 | [![](images/top_no_display_smaller.jpg)](images/top_no_display.jpg) | [![](images/botton_no_display_smaller.jpg)](images/botton_no_display.jpg) |

-The rough order/hierarchy of assembly is as follows:
+The rough order/hierarchy of internals assembly is as follows:

 * Equipment bracket -- from the [enclosure assembly](../enclosure)
 * [Pneumatics tray](tray) - for mounting the main pneumatics assembly